demisto/content/Packs/PenfieldAI/Integrations/Penfield/README.md

-The penfield-api-call command takes in necessary context data, and returns the analyst that Penfield believes the incident should be assigned to based on Penfield's models of skill and process.
+The penfield-get-assignee command takes in necessary context data, and returns the analyst that Penfield believes the incident should be assigned to based on Penfield's models of skill and process.
 The test command verfies that the endpoint is reachable.
-This integration was integrated and tested with version xx of Penfield
+This integration was integrated and tested with version 0.1.4 of Penfield

 ## Configure Penfield on Cortex XSOAR